KevynValladares21/2d-action-game/README.md

 ## 💡 Notes

 - Art assets are placeholder sprites (purchased/royalty-free).
+Credit goes to Penusbmic on itch.io (https://penusbmic.itch.io/)
 - This project is primarily for learning and prototyping.
 - Export targets: desktop first; mobile/web maybe later.